77 Pages Posted: 18 Mar 2017 Last revised: 24 Aug 2017

 Date Written: March 7, 2017

-To support our vision of empowered federal regions that can realize their mediating and coordinating potential, we propose a set of legal doctrines and principles that, combined, constitute a new field of administrative law, what we call “the law of federal regions.”
+The Article argues that our innovative understanding of federal regions gives rise to a promising alternative to both the centralizing-national vision and the state-centered vision of American federalism.
+To support this vision, we propose a set of legal doctrines and principles that, combined, constitute a new field of administrative law, what we call “the law of federal regions.”
 Included among these doctrines are broad subdelegation of powers to regions; greater judicial deference to regional policies and decision-making; and intergovernmental consultation and redelegation at the regional level.
-The Article argues that our innovative understanding of federal regions gives rise to a promising alternative to both the centralizing-national vision and the state-centered vision of the American administration.

 Keywords: regionalism, federal regions, federalism, administrative law, subdelegation of powers, decentralization